DNajjarzade/Tomcat/README.md

 To start Tomcat10 with jdk12 the only requirment is docker. all the other software runs isolated inside container.

+#### Note: regarding Step2

+Task 6.
+Then run Tomcat for start website from package ImportantProject.war and start it as a service on cli1.local no idea which war file you have in mind but the manager-gui is configured. feel free to deploy it from gui.

+Task 7.
+The site must be available on 8080 port from other systems on your network in step 3 the port mapping is set to 8090 so i decided to bind these ports:

+* cli1 8090
+* cli2 8091
+* cli3 8092

 ## quick start:
 Asuming docker-compose and ansible are installed also, ssh key authentication to local ip should work too, run: